 Elisabeth Remak-Honnef, Head of Special Collections and Archives

-Luisa Haddad, Public Services Assistant
+Luisa Haddad, Public Services Coordinator

 Irene Reti, Director, Regional History Project